-Contractor will provide Differential Response (DR) case management services, in coordination with County and community based providers, to serve children and their families who have risk factors that may lead to court intervention.
-These services provide access to voluntary child-focused resources that are intended to be short term and intensive for up to six months per family.
-It is expected that a minimum of 225 unduplicated families receive services under this agreement and 150 families be engaged in services.
+Contractor will provide Differential Response (DR) case management services, in coordination with County and community based providers, to serve children, ages zero to 18, and their families/caregivers where risk factors are present that put the child at risk of court intervention.
+Services provide access to voluntary child-focused services that are intended to be short term and intensive for up to six months per family.
+Contractor will also provide time-limited "aftercare" support to families who have successfully reunified after Children and Family Services (CFS) and court involvement.
+It is expected that a minimum of 285 unduplicated families will be engaged in services.
 "Engaged" is defined as a family who has completed a first visit and the first assessment.

-- A. Coverage Area, Location, and Hours of Services: - Contractor will provide services to families who reside in the southern regions of San Mateo County including, but not limited to, the following cities: - a.
-East Palo Alto - b.
-Menlo Park - c.
-Atherton - d.
-Redwood City - 2.
-Services will be provided at hours that are convenient for families, including evening and weekends. - 3.
-Contractor will engage families in their homes and in their communities at locations that are convenient for the families. - a.
+A. Coverage Area, Location, and Hours of Services:

+- StarVista will provide Differential Response (DR) case management services to families located in Central, North, and Coastside regions of San Mateo County.
+This includes, but is not limited to, the following cities: - a.
+Daly City - b.
+Half Moon Bay - c.
+Pacifica - d.
+San Bruno - e.
+San Mateo - f.
+South San Francisco - 2.
+Services will be provided at hours that are convenient for families, including evenings. - Contractor will engage families through weekly face-to-face meetings in their homes, communities, and a DR office whenever possible, based on the location that is most convenient for the family. - a.
 At least one face-to-face visit must be conducted in the family's home and include all caregivers and all children. - 4.
-Contractor will ensure that an after-hours on call system will be in place to serve families with an immediate need or crisis. - B. Referrals: - 1.
-Contractor will receive referrals from San Mateo County Children and Family
+Drop-in services will be available for families in two locations within the